keithalewis/math/fm.md

 $$
 	\Gamma_0 D_0 = D_{X_0}(\sum_{\o{\tau}_j > 0} \o{A}_j D_{\o{\tau}_j})|_{\AA_0},
 $$
 where $D_{X_0}$ is the Fréchet derivative.
+Just as in the B-S/M theory, the (putative) initial hedge is the derivative of value with respect to current prices.
+Note that value can be computed using only the deflators and the contract specified amounts.

 For $\tau_1 = t > 0$ we have $V_t = (\Delta_t + \Gamma_t)\cdot X_t$ so
 $$
 	(\Delta_t + \Gamma_t) D_t = D_{X_t}(\sum_{\o{\tau}_j > t} \o{A}_j D_{\o{\tau}_j})|_{\AA_0}.
 $$
 For $t > 0$ sufficiently small we have $\Delta_t = \Gamma_0$ so we can solve for $\Gamma_t$.
-This procedure does not specify what value $\tau_1 = t$ to choose.
+This procedure does not specify what value of $\tau_1$ to choose.

-The classical Black-Scholes/Merton theory gives the ludicrous answer that you should trade "continuously".
-The Unified Model does not provide an answer, it only puts your nose directly in the problem mathematical finance has heretofore completely failed to answer: given an existing hedge, when and how much do you rehedge?
+The Unified Model does not provide an answer to when hedge, it only puts your nose directly in the problem of when and how much to hedge.
+The classical Black-Scholes/Merton theory gives the inapplicable answer that you should trade "continuously".

 ## Deflators